GuilanITS/Caltech-Pedestrian-YOLO/README.md

 # Caltech-Pedestrian-YOLO

-A set of tools to prepare Caltech Pedestrian dataset for YOLO
+This repository provides a set of tools to prepare Caltech Pedestrian dataset for YOLO